mikelove/zinbwave-deseq2/zinbwave-deseq2.knit.md

 ### Estimate dispersion and DE using *DESeq2*

-Below we use the default Wald test, although Van De Berge and Perraudeau and others have shown the LRT may perform better for null hypothesis testing.
+Below we use the default Wald test, although Van Den Berge and Perraudeau and others have shown the LRT may perform better for null hypothesis testing.